 If you have annuals in the pots, they will die in winter.
 However, pots and containers are highly versatile so you still have a number of options.
 You can remove the plant and store the pots away with the remaining soil, ready for Spring and Summer.
 You can replant the containers with winter flowers, of which there are plenty of varieties.
 Or, you can plant bulbs for flowers in the spring, e.g., tulips, daffodils, crocus, etc.

 If you are a novice gardener, be sure to visit your nearest garden centre for advice on low-maintenance plants.
 They will be able to suggest the plants that will suit your needs, as well as the type of soil they prefer.
 Your garden will be soon looking as good as new.

 Very similar to a flower garden, a vegetable patch can be easily maintained if you do it right.
 Many keen chefs and cooks like to produce their own ingredients.
 Why not use your city garden to grow some ingredients for yourself?
 Many herbs and vegetables can be grown in small, urban gardens, and it can be a great hobby to take up.
 And the best way to do this is having a vegetable patch within your garden.
 You could even use a green house if you wanted.
 Fruit can also be easily grown.

-When choosing to grow…
+When choosing what to grow…

 Entertain the family

-You can always turn your garden into an amazing place to entertain the whole family.
+You can turn your garden into an amazing place to entertain the whole family.
 In great weather a garden can become one of the best places to have family get-to-gathers, cook a barbecue and have a relaxing drink.
 If your garden is big enough you can even get a hot tub out for those who love to have a relaxing time in the water.